 Just like humans, your vet may recommend a professional teeth cleaning for your pooch usually with general anesthesia.
 They’ll remove tartar and plaque and recommend further dental procedures if they find problems.

 However, because anesthesia is required, dog teeth cleaning is pretty pricey – and not covered by pet insurance.
 Consider budgeting for an annual cleaning, especially if your pup has a history of dental problems.
 The cost of cleaning dogs’ teeth can be up to $500 depending on your city as well as the age and weight of your dog.

 How else can I keep my dog’s teeth clean?

 In addition to brushing your dog’s teeth, there are many other ways to maintain his dental health.
 Foods, treats, toys, chews, water additives, and oral sprays are all available to promote a healthy mouth.
 Greenies dental treats are a favorite among pet parents and dogs and are VOHC certified.
 For hardcore chewers, Purina’s HeartyHide and PPVD rawhide treats fight tartar on teeth.
 If your pup has recurring problems, ask your vet about a prescription dog food specifically for dental health.

 While routine dental care is not covered by pet insurance, most illnesses and accidents are, and can save you as much as 90 percent on vet bills.
-Find out more about dog insurance (and cat insurance) and start by getting a free quote.
+Find out more about dog insurance (and cat insurance) and start by getting a dog insurance quote.
 Bonus: Each quote means a donation is made to homeless pets.